 You can record reels live or upload a pre-recorded video.
 You can live record one continuous video or stop and start to piece together multiple short clips as one video.
-When you’re in the Reels screen you’ll see some icons to help you create more engaging videos
+When you’re on the Reels screen you’ll see some icons to help you create more engaging videos.

 - Switch to a creator account.
 You can do this in “Account” in settings.
 Once you’ve done this wait a few days and the music should appear.
 Creator account is similar to business however gives you access to a lot more analytics and a few more features.
 Find out more here

 - Add ‘original music’ from another source.
-Use another video editor app such as wave.video or inShot to edit your video.
-In these apps you can choose from hundreds of library music tracks
+Use another video editor app such as a wave.
+Video or inShot to edit your video.
+In these apps, you can choose from hundreds of library music tracks

-- Change your instagram category in settings.
-Choose something not too business related.
-Rumour has it the music licensing rules may be different for some businesses and instagram is limiting the options to business accounts because of this.
-Again you will need to wait a few days to see if this takes affect.
+- Change your Instagram category in settings.
+Choose something not too business-related.
+Rumour has it the music licensing rules may be different for some businesses and Instagram is limiting the options to business accounts because of this.
+Again you will need to wait a few days to see if this takes effect.
 Thanks to Lesley at Pfeiffer Design for sharing this one with me!